HATRED AND ITS EFFECTS

 HATRED AND HAIR MINERAL ANALYSIS

 Hatred always involves iron, at least to some degree.
 Hatred is hard and brittle, like iron, and hatred is fixed and strong like iron as well.
-Often, when iron comes out of the body, a person will realize how full of hate or perhaps anger he or she is.
+Often, when iron comes out of the body, a person will realize how full of hate or perhaps anger or rage he or she is.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols